 At this time, the case is only looking to cover New York residents.
 It is possible, however, that additional lawsuits could be filed in the future to cover a wider range of consumers.

-At this time, there is nothing you need to do to join the lawsuit.
+Generally speaking, there is nothing you need to do to join a proposed class action lawsuit.
 If the case moves forward and settles, that’s when those affected, i.e., “class members,” would be able to file a claim for whatever compensation the court deems appropriate.

 In the meantime, one of the best things you can do is to stay informed.
 Sign up for ClassAction.org’s free weekly newsletter here.